KHU-MASLAB/cNN-DP_deprecated/README.md

 ## This repository is deprecated.
-Please visit https://github.com/KHU-MASLAB/cNN-DP for code.
+Please visit https://github.com/KHU-MASLAB/cNN-DP for the codes.
 ### cNN-DP: Composite neural network with differential propagation for impulsive nonlinear dynamics
 *Lee, Hyeonbeen and Han, Seongji and Choi, Hee-Sun and Kim, Jin-Gyun, cNN-DP: Composite Neural Network with Differential Propagation for Impulsive Nonlinear Dynamics.
 Available at SSRN: https://ssrn.com/abstract=4296911*